Qatar to co-invest with Barclays resources unit

 Barclays will continue to source, execute, manage and exit private equity transactions in the natural resources sector on a global basis and co-investors would be invited to participate immediately upon completion of each transaction, the British bank said.

-BNRI has $2.1 billion committed in 22 portfolio companies, and typically commits $50 million to 200 million for each management team to help execute their business plans.
+BNRI has $2.1 billion committed in 22 portfolio companies, and typically commits $50-200 million to each management team to help execute their business plans.
 The company had been looking for a partner in the Middle East for a while.

-It hopes to invest $500 million this year, Barclays Chief Executive Officer of Middle East and North Africa John Vitalo told Reuters in a separate interview.

-"The business is focused on upstream oil and gas, and upstream mining.
-For upstream oil and gas, we're looking at India, Kazakhstan, other parts of Asia and Australasia.
-For mining, we're looking at South Africa and subsaharan Africa generally, and Colombia for coal," said BNRI Managing Director Mark Brown.

-(Additional reporting by Steve Slater in London; Writing by Sitaraman Shankar; Editing by Reed Stevenson)
+(Additional reporting by Steve Slater in London, Writing by Sitaraman Shankar; Editing by Amran Abocar)